-This main subject guide for history identifies principal resources for historical research at Virginia Tech.
+This main subject guide for history identifies principal online resources for historical research at Virginia Tech.

 Historical Abstracts indexes citations, abstracts, and full text from journals, books, and dissertations that cover the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and more.
 Full text available as HTML and PDF.
 The database allows limiting results to specific time periods (not just publication dates).
 You can limit to peer-reviewed sources.
 1800s-present.

 CLIO Notes for Historical Abstracts will guide you through subjects in World History since 1450 (excluding the United States and Canada) by allowing you to browse through chronologies and brief summaries of significant events and themes in modern history.
 On the main screen you will find a list of majors time periods and events.
 Each of these is further divided into subtopics that display informative essays and suggestions for further research.
 Linked subject terms are also provided that will allow you to search the entire Historical Abstracts database for articles, book citations and dissertations.

 The historical period limiter searches the time span of the event described within the record.
 There are two options to select for era: "b.c.e.
 (BC)" and "c.e.
 (AD)"; where b.c.e. refers to Before the Common Era and c.e. refers to the Common Era.
 If no era is selected, the search limiter defaults to "c.e.
 (AD)".
 To search any historical period Before the Common Era, the "b.c.e.
 (BC)" value must be selected before clicking the search button.
 It is possible for a record to include more than one historical period.
 Please note that the year 0 is not searchable.